The 2018 MTV Video Music Awards: Taylor Swift Apparently Snubbed For Video Of The Year Category

 — Taylor Charts (@tswiftchart13) August 18, 2018

-While viewers won’t get to see the “Gorgeous” singer take home the evenings’ top award they will get to see performances by top artists such as Ariana Grande, Shawn Mendes and Panic!
+While viewers won’t get to see the “Gorgeous” singer take home the evening’s top award, they will get to see performances by top artists such as Ariana Grande, Shawn Mendes, and Panic!
 At The Disco.

 It has also been revealed that another fan-favorite, Jennifer Lopez, will be honored at this year’s VMAs as she is set to be presented with the prestigious Michael Jackson Video Vanguard Award.
 She will also be performing as well, which is something she hasn’t done at the VMAs since 2001.